bilke/Craft-Docs/source/templating/reference/tags.rst

         {% includeJsFile "/resources/js/global.js" %}

-    Add “``first``” after the file URL if you want it to get included before other JS files:
+    Add “``first``” after the file URL if you want it to get included before other scripts:

     .. code-block:: html